viveksck/Text-Tools/README.md

 Single use tools
 ===================
-Just some scraps I've needed in the past to count and compare things.
-To be honest, I think someone of them would have been better written in Bash, but I wanted to see if I could do it in Python.
-Mostly useless - there to be cannibalised in the future.
+Just some scraps I've needed in the past to count, compare and preprocess things.
+Filenamecleaner.py - cleans a folder of files from bad characters in their filenames (e.g. for Dropbox syncing, TextFileHashtTagger links)
+NGRAM_linecountskipblankstabdelimited.py - counts the lines in file, without counting blank lines.
+NGRAM_topXcountY.py - ngramstripper has a built in lower bound on the frequency of words.
+If this is not used, the file is often to big to do it later by hand.
+Use this instead
+NLTK_OverlapDiffTwoTextfiles.py - for two files, which are only in 1, which are only in 2, and which are in both.
+PythonifyNationRangeWordlists.py - Turns a folder of Paul Nation's word lists for RANGE (organised by tab with numbers) into lines, with headword at beginning, so easier to process for families.
+Used once to prepare lists for text-grader.py
+TextFileHashTaggerPDFINDEXER.py - takes a folder of PDFs and produces one text file for each, ready for notes, with optional default tags.
+For TextFileHashTagger
+TextFileHashTagTXTFILEConverter - given a text file with one reference per line, produces one text file for each, ready for notes, with optional default tags.
+TextFileHashTagger